 Last July, Chateau Ste.
 Michelle’s semiannual Riesling Rendezvous wine tasting event brought together hundreds of the true geeks of the wine world, excited to spend three days focused on a single grape variety.
 The only major conference focused on just one grape variety in the country, the rendezvous is a chance to taste Rieslings from Austria to New Zealand and beyond, and showcase this complex grape’s manifestations.
 And although most of us know Riesling is a great summer sipper, the versatile wine pairs beautifully with the foods of fall and winter as well.

 Thank you to Wine Spectator‘s Dana Nigro for her fabulous review of my book, The Green Vine in her blog, Mixed Case.
 How exciting!
 It will be in the December print issue of Wine Spectator, but you can read it now here:

 Nigro calls The Green Vine “…a nice stocking stuffer of a book for eco-minded foodies who want to learn more about wine or for wine lovers who’ve decided it’s time to know more about sustainable, organic and biodynamic winegrowing.”

 If you have a moment to write a short product review of The Green Vine on Amazon, that would be so great – thanks so much for your support!

 This year marks the 30th Anniversary of the designation of the first American Viticultural Area in Washington State.

-Here is an article about Kay Simon & Clay Mackey of Chinook Winery, also celebrating a 30th birthday!
+Here is an article I wrote for Seattle magazine about Kay Simon & Clay Mackey of Chinook Wines, also celebrating a 30th birthday!